ynput/OpenPype/website/docs/artist_hosts_nukestudio.md

 <figcaption>

-1.  `- review` suffix is added to publishing item label if any reviewable file is found
+1.  `-review` suffix is added to publishing item label if any reviewable file is found
 2.  `plateMain` clip is holding the Review tag
 3.  layer name is `review` as it is used as default in _Review_ Tag in _track_
 4.  name of clip is the same across all subsets